Introduction

 Method 2: Docker Info Command

-Use the docker info
+Use thedocker info

 command to check if the registry is listed under Registry Mirrors